5jjCopter/EzWifibroadcast/Tips-and-tricks.md

 \# wait for tethering to be done
 while \! (ifconfig | grep usb0 > /dev/null);  do echo "waiting for smartphone..."; sleep 1; done

+change the DISPLAY_PROGRAM line to be as follow \:
+DISPLAY_PROGRAM="socat -b 1024 - UDP4-SENDTO:192.168.42.129:5000"

   * save the exit nano editor
   * reboot

+when rebooted, on your android phone go to parameters => More => internet connexion sharing => share via usb The usb wifi dongle will start blinking
+Then use the mymediacodec_fpv player app : https://github.com/Consti10/myMediaCodecPlayer-for-FPV
+and test the connection, you should receive NALU frames.

 you're done